 Because coming to Porto and not tasting Francesinha is like going to Rome and forgetting to visit the Vatican city.

-– slices of roast pork loin of beef stake
+- slices of roast pork loin or beef steak

 - sausage and fresh sausage